Retirement Plan and Other Beneficiary Designations

 Simple Estate Gifts to KQED

 "I would like to leave something to KQED from my estate plan, but my living trust is only a few years old and I'd rather not have to change it and pay additional legal fees."

 We hear this from time to time.
 But there are many ways to leave a legacy to KQED simply by filling out a form to make beneficiary designations outside your will or trust.

 Almost any financial arrangement that allows you to name a beneficiary can be repurposed to benefit KQED with all or part of its remaining value.
 You'll need at least our legal name: "KQED Inc.," and possibly our Taxpayer ID No., 94-1241309 and address 2601 Mariposa St., San Francisco, CA 94110.

 Here are common ways to designate us as a beneficiary of your estate:

 - Retirement Plans - IRAs, 401(k) plans, 403(b) plans or other retirement savings arrangements

-- Financial accounts at banks, savings and loan associations and credit unions
+- Bank accounts at banks, savings and loan associations and credit unions

 - Brokerage accounts for stock, bond and mutual fund holdings